 \item \textit{Long-Horizon Temporal Reasoning:} Aerial instructions often describe multi-stage flight plans that span long distances and evolving visual contexts.
 Agents must not only interpret sequential goals but also maintain trajectory-level awareness, track historical behavior, and align current decisions with global navigation intent.

 \end{enumerate}

 Massive endeavors have attempted to alleviate these challenges.
-One line of research leverages pre-trained vision language models (VLMs) to enable zero-shot instruction following \cite{gao2024aerialstmr,zhang2025citynavagent,uav-on}.
+One line of research leverages pre-trained vision-language models (VLMs) to enable zero-shot instruction following \cite{gao2024aerialstmr,zhang2025citynavagent,uav-on}.
 These approaches introduce explicit intermediate representations and memory mechanisms to mitigate large-scale spatial reasoning difficulties and preserve long-term spatial context.
-A large language models are subsequently employed for high-level planning.
+Large language models are subsequently employed for high-level planning.
 However, such modular designs decouple perception, representation, and decision-making into separate stages, which may introduce error accumulation and restrict joint optimization across complementary navigation capabilities.
 Another line of research adopts learning-based end-to-end modeling to directly map visual observations and language instructions to embodied action sequences \cite{liu2023aerialvln,zhao2025aerialviewselection,lee2025citynavdataset}.
-These methods enhance cross-modal alignment by incorporating geographic spatial representations or history-aware fusion modules to better utilize spatial cues and history observations.
+These methods enhance cross-modal alignment by incorporating geographic spatial representations or history-aware fusion modules to better utilize spatial cues and historical observations.
 More recent efforts further leverage large vision-language models with strong multimodal capabilities to improve reasoning over aerial trajectories \cite{gao2025openfly, cai2025flightgpt,wu2025vla-an}.
-While these approaches have achieved promising performance, many rely on auxiliary inputs such as panoramic cameras, depth sensors, or odometry, which increase hardware complexity and deployment cost.
+While these approaches have achieved promising performance, many rely on auxiliary inputs such as panoramic cameras, depth sensors, or odometry, which increase hardware complexity and system integration overhead.
 Moreover, the limited memory context of current models remains a bottleneck, making long-horizon aerial navigation particularly challenging.